 The holiday season has arrived with chaos, mega-sale stampedes, product shortages, discounts, and excitement!
 Customers and ecommerce owners alike look forward to cyber week—the period between Thanksgiving Day and Cyber Monday.
-Last year US retailers made $62 billion in online sales during those five days alone, accounting for 22% of the total holiday season revenue.
-The dates for 2022, 24th - 28th November, are just around the corner, and every seller can utilize the opportunity to maximize profits, clear old stock, and find new customers.
+Last year, retailers globally made an all-time high of $281 billion in online sales during those five days, $68 billion in the US alone, up 9% compared to 2021.
+The dates for 2023, 24th - 27th November, are just around the corner, and every seller can utilize the opportunity to maximize profits, clear old stock, and find new customers.

 Hi!
 This post is brought to you by Sellzone, a blog designed by Semrush to help your ecommerce business grow.
 Semrush is the online visibility platform trusted by seven million users and 30% of Fortune 500 companies.
 Take advantage of Semrush's ecommerce tools by entering Semrush AppCenter.

 Follow us on social media to read the latest strategies from the ecommerce community, and don't miss new opportunities to increase your profits:

 The day after Thanksgiving, Black Friday has marked the beginning of the American Christmas shopping season since 1952.
 Historically, Americans celebrated Thanksgiving with parades that ended with an appearance by Santa.
 The idea that "Santa has arrived" meant families started Christmas shopping immediately after Thanksgiving.
 Retailers took advantage by offering exciting deals and discounts.
 They increased Black Friday mania by offering limited deals and opening stores at 6 a.m.
 Shoppers would line up outside retail stores and try to get the best deals before everyone else.
 With the advent of ecommerce, Black Friday sales extended online.
 In the past few years, retail websites often crashed due to the surge in online visitors!